univec-ai/postvec/web/docs/install/source.md

 ---
 title: Build from source
-description: Source build and manual installation for development PostgreSQL.
+description: Source build and manual installation for PostgreSQL 16, 17 or 18.
 ---

 # Build from source

 Build from source when iterating on the extension.
 Persistent deployments should use [packages](/docs/install/packages).
 Package-owned files and manually copied files must not share paths.

+Tabs pick the PostgreSQL major and the layout of the target tree.

 ## Prerequisites